-9.48 What are the main obligations of a listed corporation and its Adviser or Sponsor, as the case may be, in respect of the circulars or documents which will no longer be perused by Bursa Securities prior to their issuance to securities holders?
+9.48 What are the main obligations of a listed corporation or the adviser in respect of the Exempt Circulars given that such circulars will not be perused by Bursa Securities?

-Pursuant to Rule 9.30(2) of the ACE LR, such circulars or documents must include a statement that Bursa Securities has not perused the circulars or documents before issuance.
-Further, pursuant to Rule 9.30(4) of the ACE LR, the listed corporation must submit the requisite number of copies of the circulars or documents to Bursa Securities together with a checklist showing compliance with the relevant parts of the ACE LR upon issuance of the same to the listed securities holders.
-The listed corporation, its directors and Adviser or Sponsor, must also ensure that the circulars and documents comply with the ACE LR, including the standard of disclosure prescribed in Rule 9.31 of the ACE LR.
+Pursuant to paragraph 3.2 of Guidance Note 22, the Exempt Circulars must include a statement that Bursa Securities has not perused the circular before its issuance.
+Further, a listed corporation must submit a checklist showing compliance with the relevant parts of the ACE LR immediately upon issuance of the Exempt Circulars to securities holders.
+The listed corporation, its director, Sponsor or adviser, as the case may be, must also ensure that the Exempt Circulars comply with the ACE LR, including the standard of disclosure prescribed in Rule 9.31 of the ACE LR and the prescribed minimum contents, if any, failing which, Bursa Securities may take enforcement action against the listed corporation, its directors, Sponsor or adviser, as the case may be.